ownport/simplefetch/tests/proxy.md

 # Proxy

-Before running these examples HTTP_PROXY and HTTPS_PROXY should be defined in your system
+To define HTTP_PROXY and HTTPS_PROXY use

 ```sh
 export http_proxy=http://127.0.0.1:8800